peter88213/nv_themes/docs/template/README.md

 ## If you just want a dark mode

-If you just want a dark mode for *novelibre*, do install the [nv_dark](https://github.com/peter88213/nv_dark/) plugin instead of *nv_themes*.
+If you just want a dark mode for *novelibre*, better install the [nv_dark](https://github.com/peter88213/nv_dark/) plugin instead of *nv_themes*.

 Changing the theme is not enough to get a dark mode.
-You also need a modified color palette so that the colored text stands out against the dark background. *nv_dark* comes with such a color palette.
+You also need a modified color palette so that the colored text stands out against the dark background. *nv_dark* automatically installs such a color palette.

+However, *nv_themes* comes with helper scripts to manually set the dark mode colors, so you can use the dark themes included with the *ttkthemes* package as well.
+Please refer to the user manual.

 ## Side note